Tuesday, July 29, 2025

 Dear members, and dear readers, please publicize this widely; tell your friends, tell your colleagues, tell your students who have them!
 And get your own abstracts ready; we'd love to have your work!

-Submissions for each are due no later than 15 September 2025 via Confex; details are forthcoming on the Congress site.
-Details are forthcoming, too, of the AGM.
+Update: submissions for each are due no later than 15 September 2025 via Confex.
+Details are still forthcoming of the AGM.